martins-jean/Real-time-data-processing-in-AWS/README.md

   <summary>
     Use a Lambda function to write application output data to a DynamoDB table
   </summary>
-1. Go to the AWS Lambda console and click on the AnalyticsDestinationFunction. <br>
+1. Go to the AWS Lambda console and click on the AnalyticsDestinationFunction.
+The function accepts the wind data from analytics application destination stream in JSON format and parses it to store it in a DynamoDB table. <br>
 2. In the function overview section, click add trigger: <br> <br>

   - Choose kinesis. <br>
   - Select the AnomalyDetectionStream in the drop-down menu. <br>
   - Review that "Activate trigger" is checked and click add. <br>

 </details>

 <details>